-9.6 Sick or injured animals must receive prompt attention from a veterinarian or, in the case of fish, an appropriately competent person and the advice of that veterinarian or, in the case of fish, that competent person must be followed.
+- 9.6 Sick or injured animals must receive prompt attention from a veterinarian or, in the case of fish, an appropriately competent person.
+The advice of that veterinarian or, in the case of fish, that competent person must be followed. - 9.7 Where necessary, animals must receive preventative treatment by an appropriately competent person.